Starlink vs. Fiber Internet

 A recent study was done by Ookla, a company whose speed test is used by all Tachus technicians and staff when installing service.
 Findings in this study show that Starlink easily outpaces other satellite Internet plans from HughesNet and Viasat.
 Starlink’s median download speed in the United States was 97.23 Mbps, far exceeding our nation’s standard for broadband Internet.

 The study reported download speeds of 19.73 Mbps and 18.13 Mbps for HughesNet and Viasat, respectively.
 For upload speeds, Starlink was reported to have a median of 13.89 Mbps, while Viasat and HughesNet came in second and third with 3.38 Mbps and 2.43 Mbps, respectively.

 In the case of latency, an area in which satellite providers have always struggled to keep up, the difference between Starlink and the others was even bigger.
 Starlink reported a median latency of 45 ms. Viasat came in at a distant second place with 630 ms, while HughesNet was reported to have a latency of 724 ms. For a frame of reference, 20 ms to 40 ms is considered optimal, while 100 ms and less is considered acceptable for gaming.

 Why Is Starlink Faster Than Other Satellite Services?

 Latency is where Starlink especially shines compared to its competition.
-High latency is directly caused by the physical distance a signal has to cross, and Starlink’s signal doesn’t have to travel nearly as far as a signal from typical satellite services.
-Starlink has latency that is considered within the optimal range, and a download speed capable of reaching 100 Mbps.
-But how does it compare to providers that use a fixed infrastructure like Fiber?
+High latency is caused by the distance a signal has to travel.
+Starlink’s signal doesn’t have to travel nearly as far as a signal from typical satellite services.
+Starlink has latency that is considered within the optimal range, and a download speed capable of reaching 100 Mbps, though there have been some concerns from the FCC as to whether it can consistently deliver that speed.

 Is Starlink Faster Than Fiber?